 Both games also slowly expanded their music to cater to more genres, but rhythm-based games popularity did wane over the years, and while both series are fondly remembered by many they aren’t as popular as they once were.
 So what is the future for rhythm games, and how else can music lovers experience being a rock star?

-Both Rockband 4 and Guitar Hero Live received positive reviews from critics but the heyday of rhythm games looks to be over.
+Oculus VR headset.
+Both Rockband 4 and Guitar Hero Live received positive reviews from critics.
 However, for fans of both series who are looking for the next evolution, perhaps WeJam is the answer?